ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_Deploying_DCvEdge1.md

  || Network Adapter 4 | SiteDC-VPN20 | ge0/3 | 10.100.20.2/24 | 10.100.20.1
  || Network Adapter 5 | Internet | ge0/0 | 100.100.100.10/24 | 100.100.100.1

-> *Plan your sites and addressing carefully.
-Proper planning can prevent a number of issues and will help with a successful, early deployment.*
+{% include tip.html content="Plan your sites and addressing carefully.
+Proper planning can prevent a number of issues and will help with a successful, early deployment." %}

-> *This configuration is applicable only for virtual vEdges/cEdges.
-Physical vEdges are a lot easier to deploy, not only from a connectivity standpoint but also with respect to certificate exchange options.*
+{% include tip.html content="There is configuration applicable only to virtual vEdges/cEdges in some of the sections.
+Physical vEdges are a lot easier to deploy, not only from a connectivity standpoint but also with respect to certificate exchange options." %}

 ### Deploying the VM on vCenter
 <br>